jaswinford/screeps/docs/tasks.md

 8. [ ] Implement a simple memory cleanup system
 9. [ ] Create a basic defense response using existing towers
 10. [ ] Implement more efficient creep body parts as energy capacity increases
+11. [x] Add logic to use excess CPU to generate Pixels